-15 Jul King’s Slippers: Crafting embroidered slippers for half a century in North Point
+15 Jul King’s Slippers: One of the forgotten Shanghai style shops in North Point

 North Point has always been a magnet for immigrants.
 Many Shanghainese and Fujianese settled here in the years of Chinese civil war and they turned the neighbourhood into a leisure hotspot.
 This route traces the treasures they brought with them, the iconic State Theatre and a string of amusement parks, dance clubs and restaurants.
 Later many more South East Asians moved here, adding yet another flavour to North Point ‘s unique cultural landscape.
 We met with the embroidered slippers makers in King’s Slippers Company and learn more about their stories.